Renovations Complete At Veterans Memorial Building - ADA Compliant Now - And What Means For Accessibility For Veterans

 “Years ago, no one even know what the building was,” Delamater told the newspaper.
 But now, the words VETERANS MEMORIAL BUILDING are inscribed at the top on the outside of the building.

-Nearly $500,000 in improvements have been made to the building, which the veterans have organized, the Beacon Free Press Reports.
-The Department of Beterans SErvices has awarded $60,000 for additional renovations.
-Some financing has come from the City of Beacon in years past under the City Administrator Anthony Ruggiero, but the veterans rely on fundraising to get their work and repairs done.
+Nearly $500,000 in improvements have been made to the building, which the veterans have organized, the Beacon Free Press reports.
+The Department of Veterans Services has awarded $60,000 for additional renovations.
+Some financing has come from the City of Beacon in years past under the City Administrator Anthony Ruggiero, but the veterans rely on fundraising to get their work and repairs complete.

 Regarding Veterans Day, Herold told the Beacon Free Press: “It is a time for reflection across all branches.
 It is a time to support one another.
 We’re all one.
 We have to look out for one another.
 If someone is out there who needs something, we’re here.
 We don’t turn anybody away.”